t-blume/visualize-experiments/README.md

 # visualize-experiments
-Generate nice charts from experimental results.
+Generate nice charts from experimental results with multiple dimensions and categorical data with custom sorting.

 ## Quick start